xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/global/classes_and_attributes.md

 6. Configure the attribute options depending on {% link "the chosen attribute value field type" ref_5qw116xV %}.
 Add as many attribute options as you need.
     ![ga-add-attribute-4.png]({{site.baseurl}}/attachments/ref_4ARLM9v7/ga-add-attribute-4.png)

-7. If you want some or all of the option(s) you added for this global attribute to be assigned automatically to all the products in your store's catalog, click the check-mark icon opposite the names of the related attribute options (the check-mark icons should turn green):
+7. If you want some or all of the option(s) you added for this hidden global attribute to be assigned automatically to all NEW products in your store's catalog, click the check-mark icon opposite the names of the related attribute options (the check-mark icons should turn green):
     ![ga-add-attribute-4-1.png]({{site.baseurl}}/attachments/ref_4ARLM9v7/ga-add-attribute-4-1.png)
+    {% note info %}
+    Enabling check-mark for a hidden attribute option will not affect the products that are present in the store by far.
+All exisiting products will preserve their current global attributes' configuration.
+    {% endnote %}
 8. Once you're done editing the attribute options, save the changes using the **Save changes** button.

     The attribute options(s) should be saved and added to the global attributes list:
     ![ga-add-attribute-5.png]({{site.baseurl}}/attachments/ref_4ARLM9v7/ga-add-attribute-5.png)

-If at step 7 you chose to enable the check-mark icon for any attribute option, the related options will be assigned automatically to all existing products in your store.

 ## Adding Groups to Global Attributes